19hours/sg-statutes/Acts/Income Tax Act.md

 (2) Parliament may, by resolution, exempt any person or class of persons from all or any of the provisions of this Act.

-(3) The Minister may, by order published in theGazette, amend, add to or revoke the whole or any part of the First, Fourth and Sixth Schedules.
+(3) The Minister may, by order published in theGazette, amend, add to or revoke the whole or any part of the First, Fourth, Sixth and Seventh Schedules.

 [4/75; 28/80]